scoconno/scoconno.github.io/ancient/trial/index.md

 ### The Structure

 The trial will take place over four classes.
-Please see the syllabus.
+Please see the syllabus for the dates.

 | Day 1     | Opening statements |
 | Day 2     | Prosecution's witnesses & cross-examination      |
 | Day 3 		| Defense's witnesses  & cross-examination     |
 | Day 4 		| Closing statements       |